AlephVault/hardhat-blueprints/README.md

 await hre.enquirerPlus.Enquirer.prompt(prompts);
 ```

+**Notes on initial values**: Initial values in subcomponents for both tuple and array values
+are allowed.

 ### One-off arguments

 There are cases where you'd want to use a custom argument type, and only on a specific case.